Quantum corrections to symmetron fifth-force profiles: Introduction

 Strong hints towards a need to move beyond tree-level have existed in the fifth force literature for some time.
 A recent work by Burrage et al.~\cite{burrage_2021} uses Weinberg's argument and a generalisation of Derrick's theorem \cite{derrick_comments_1964} to show that the classical approximation to the symmetron field is insufficient to describe fifth forces due to highly compact sources.
-An earlier work by Upadhye et al.~\cite{PhysRevLett.109.041301} demonstrates that if one wants the assumption of small quantum corrections to hold for the chameleon, thereby preserving the reliability of predictions at the time, then theoretical considerations place very strong constraints on the mass of the scalar field.
+An earlier work by Upadhye et al.~\cite{PhysRevLett.109.041301} demonstrates that if one wants the assumption of small quantum corrections to hold for the chameleon, then theoretical considerations place very strong constraints on the mass of the scalar field.
 More robust treatments of the quantum nature of fifth force models have also emerged in recent years.
-Some derive quantum forces from path integrals in chameleon and chameleon-like models \cite{PhysRevD.99.104049}.
-Others have used methods developed in open quantum systems to quantise fluctuations on trivial background solutions of the symmetron model \cite{KADING2025101788, openquantum}.
-We aim to build upon these results by quantising fluctuations on nontrivial background solutions.
+Some derive quantum forces from path integrals in chameleon and chameleon-like models \cite{PhysRevD.99.104049, BRAX2023101294}.
+Others have used methods developed in open quantum systems to quantise fluctuations on spatially homogeneous background solutions of the symmetron model \cite{KADING2025101788, openquantum}.
+We aim to build upon these results by quantising fluctuations on spatially varying background solutions.

+The aim of this paper is to determine an analytical estimate of the relevance of quantum corrections to the symmetron field.
+This will allow us to make the first estimation of the theoretical uncertainty on fifth-force calculations that arise from neglecting radiative effects.
+We begin with a spherical problem but, for tractability, we work in its planar limit.
+This makes the dynamics effectively one-dimensional, and so our results are also relevant for experiments with planar geometry, such as CANNEX \cite{cannex, universe7070234}.